krother/academis/posts/kanban.md

 # Using a Kanban Board

 As a postdoc, I was struggling with coordinating more than 10 projects, and the workload and multitasking were dragging me down.
-After some time I decided to do something about it, and the method that worked well was creating a **task board** where I placed all the work that had queued up.
+After some time I decided to do something about it, and the method that worked well was creating a **kanban** or **task board** where I placed all the work that had queued up.
 Then I started doing it, one task at a time.

 ![Task Board at UAM Poznan](images/task_board_uam660.jpg)